waterball01/vct/README.md

 A data analysis and visualization toolkit for the Valorant Champions Tour (VCT).
 Scrapes match statistics from vlr.gg and visualizes player kill/death positions from official Riot Games VCT match data.
+Utilizes Amazon Bedrock's AI models to advise coaches on possible team selection and strategies.

 ## Features